Basic Policy and Approach

 When events such as a large-scale outbreak of infectious disease affecting multiple countries occurs, we issue instructions covering government directives from various countries, collect information involving all sites, and offer a set of unified global response measures to prevent employees from becoming infected such as restrictions of business trips.
 We also provide support in the form of supplies such as hygiene products when necessary.

-This fiscal year, in response to COVID-19, a taskforce was promptly established under the leadership of the CEO to rapidly roll out measures to prevent infection of employees, customers, and suppliers, both inside and outside the company, in compliance with directives from governments and related agencies throughout the entire Renesas Group.
+In response to COVID-19, a taskforce was promptly established under the leadership of the CEO to rapidly roll out measures to prevent infection of employees, customers, and suppliers, both inside and outside the company, in compliance with directives from governments and related agencies throughout the entire Renesas Group.
 In addition to quickly implementing thorough health measures in offices, distributing masks to employees, and making telecommuting available throughout the company, we put the health and safety of our employees and their families first, by taking measures to prevent the spread of infection and create an environment in which employees could work with peace of mind, such as globally shortening work hours and suspending operations where appropriate.

 Creating a Pleasant Workplace Environment